sstaub/Timer/README.md

 # Arduino Timer Library v1.0.0

-The **Arduino Timer Library** allows you to measure the time between start and stop command.
+The **Arduino Timer Library** allows you to measure the time between started and stop command.
 The time can measured in milli or micro seconds.
+Micro seconds have only a resolution of 4µs!

 ## Installation